hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 In Jet we used the term _watermark_ for two things:
 - a broadcast stream item carrying a value
-- the set of all watermarks in the stream
+- the set of all watermarks in a stream (after keyed WM support is added, we mean the set of all watermarks with the same key in a stream)

-In this document we'll use the term _watermark instance_ for a stream item carrying the value, and the term _watermark_ (WM) only for the set of all watermarks in a stream.
+Which meaning is used is often clear from the context.
+We'll use the term _watermark instance_ if we want to stress that a stream item carrying the value is meant.
 If we say there are _two watermarks in the stream_, it means there are two independent sets of watermarks, differentiated by a key.

 ### Description of current behavior